What is Trust Imaging?

 Trust Core Banking Systems

-Normally, trust core banking software is not integrated with a financial institution’s standard core banking system.
+Normally, trust core software is not integrated with a financial institution’s standard core banking system.
 The trust core may, however, offer a basic imaging module for trust documents.

 Trust Core Imaging Resources